daveWid/Owl/README.md

 # Owl

-Owl is a view library that uses [Mustache](https://github.com/bobthecow/mustache.php) as the rendering engine.
+Owl is a view library that can interface with different tmeplate rendering engines.
+Owl uses [Mustache](https://github.com/bobthecow/mustache.php) as the default rendering engine.
 Requires PHP 5.3+.

 ## Downloading

-Visit the [downloads](https://github.com/BGSU-LITS/Owl/downloads) page and click on the latest version to grab the files.
+Visit the [downloads](https://github.com/daveWid/Owl/downloads) page and click on the latest version to grab the files.

 Once you have the files downloaded and unzipped, move the classes over to your